This article was last updated on: October 2018

 I had to go to Terminal 2, the former main terminal of the Airport.
-The current main terminal is the ultra modern mega-cool-dragon-shaped Terminal 3.
+The current main terminal is the ultra-modern mega-cool-dragon-shaped Terminal 3.
 It was put to service before the 2008 Olympic Games.

 Nonetheless, I couldn’t find a store that sold AA batteries there in Terminal 2.
-So first I went to Terminal 3, designed by the famous architect Norman Foster, and there I found batteries.
+So, first, I went to Terminal 3, designed by the famous architect Norman Foster, and there I found batteries.
 I bought maaaaaany, so they would last many days of intensive use.

 With that out of the way, I went to have something to drink at some Starbucks, and then I took the shuttle to change terminals once more.
-Terminal 2 is still pretty much in use and serving airlines such as KLM, Aeroflot and Air Koryo.
+Terminal 2 wsd still pretty much in use and serving airlines such as KLM, Aeroflot and Air Koryo.